 Start a new conversation

 The simplest solution is to start a fresh conversation.
-This clears the context and gives you a clean slate.
+This gives you a clean slate.

 Switch to a model with a larger context window